HansenHeLab/VSE/README.md

 # VSE
 VSE is a Perl command line tool to calculate the enrichment of associated variant set (AVS) for an array of genomic regions.
+The AVS is the collection of disjoint LD blockes computed from a list of disease associated SNPs and their linked (LD) SNPs.
+VSE generated a null distribution of matched random variant sets (MRVSs) from 1000 Genome Project Phase III data that are identical to AVS LD block by block.
+It then computes the enrichment of AVS intersecting with user provided genomic features (e.g., histone marks or transcription factor binding sites) compared with the null distribution.

 **Program requirement:**
 ```
-Perl (5.14 or higher) and R (3.1.1).
+- Perl (5.14 or higher) with package Statistics::R

-The program further requires R package ```car```.
-This package will be installed automatically if not installed in the system (internet required).
+- R (3.1.1) with package car.
 ```

 ####Installation: